Abel Album Discography

 Throw" (7/63, #31), "Donna The Prima Donna" (9/63, #6), and "Drip Drop" (11/63, #6).
 Although Laurie

-didn't own the masters to the Columbia singles, Abel Records (whoever they really were) designed a
+didn't own the masters to the Columbia singles, Abel Records (whoever they really were; we suspect

-specifically for the job of imitating Dion's Columbia hits.
+musicians specifically for the job of imitating Dion's Columbia hits.
 How good were their knock-offs?
-About as

-good as the usual knock-off versions heard on budget labels, that is, not very good unless you aren't
+About as good as the usual knock-off versions heard on budget labels, that is, not very good unless you

-listening too closely, in which case they might be considered "passable."
-Although the musicians sound
+aren't listening too closely, in which case they might be considered "passable."
+Although the musicians

-competent, the singers are straining and the recordings aren't mixed well.
-Were they a known backup
+sound competent, the singers are straining and the recordings aren't mixed well.
+Were they a known

-group like the Del Satins or the Belmonts?
+backup group like the Del Satins or the Belmonts?
 Almost certainly not.
-Unless the Del Satins were being
+Unless the Del Satins were

-tortured in the studio at the time, the Del Satins were much too smooth for these renditions.
-Abel even
+being tortured in the studio at the time, the Del Satins were much too smooth for these renditions.
+Abel

-released "Ruby Baby"/"Drip Drop" by the Glen Stuart Chorus on a single as Abel 235, probably going
+even released "Ruby Baby"/"Drip Drop" by the Glen Stuart Chorus on a single as Abel 235, probably

 The Abel label was gold with black print, with just printing and no graphics.
 The label name, printed in